Bank of England base rate

 Savings

-We decreased the interest rates on our variable savings accounts.
+We decreased most of the rates on our variable savings accounts on 3 and 4 March 2025.

-You can see the new interest rate on your variable account(s) below:
+You can see the new interest rates on our savings account(s) below:

 Mortgages

-• Flexx for Term, Standard Variable Rate (SVR) and Privilege rate decreased by 0.25%.
+• Flexx for Term, Standard Variable Rate (SVR) and Privilege rate decreased by 0.15% effective on 1 March 2025.

 We wrote to you at least five working days (excluding bank holidays) before your Direct Debit was taken.